'Legion' spins a kaleidoscope of Marvel madness

 "Legion" is the story of David's life.
 Based on a Marvel comic character, "Legion" feels like the panels of a comic unmoored from its own pages, and then folded, torn and pasted back together in a new order.
 Adapted by Noah Hawley, who previously created the off-kilter TV version of "Fargo", it's a TV show unlike any other.

-David, played by Dan Stevens, is lost in a sci-fi psychiatric ward with his friend Lenny, played by Aubrey Plaza.
+David, played by Dan Stevens of "Downton Abbey" fame, is lost in a sci-fi psychiatric ward with his friend Lenny, played by Aubrey Plaza.
 A girl with heavy eyeliner named Syd Barrett, played by Rachel Keller, appears in a Wes Anderson-like montage.
 She's come to take him away from all this, whatever this is, so he can come to terms with his own mind.

 Whispering voices scream for attention in David's head.
 Or is it the real world?
 Time slows and stretches like a warped record, a music box winding down.
 The insensate sensibilities of a music video.
 The logic of a dream.